-If your parent or parents need help be sure to get them quality care.
+If your parent or parents need help, get them quality care.
 LTC NEWS can help.
 We have put together several comprehensive guides to help you in your process.

 Start by reading our four guides -

-Some people have much of their savings invested in their homes.
-With today's reverse mortgages, you can find ways to fund care solutions, care itself, and even help with cash flow during your retirement.
+Some people have a large portion of their savings in their homes.
+With the help of reverse mortgages, you can find ways to pay for quality in-home care, pay for LTC Insurance, and even assist with cash flow during retirement.

 - Just "Ask Mike." - Reverse Mortgages | LTC News.